aster4298/santaclauses.github.io/README.md

 # santaclauses.github.io

+Disclaimer: This project is made with the help of Tutorial Link Given below and also I Change some features and UI .

 A delightful Santa Claus animation accompanied by a serene snowfall effect.
 Perfect for spreading holiday cheer on websites, greeting pages, or seasonal projects!
 Built with HTML, CSS, and JavaScript.

 🌟 Features